Sikorsky S-76

 The S-76 initially encountered strong demand from the off-shore oil drilling industry; later on, demand shifted towards the VIP sector of the market.
 It performed several noteworthy flights, such as the first circumnavigation of the world in an east-to-west direction by a helicopter, and an autonomous demonstration flight during 2016.
 Sikorsky also used individual helicopters, often heavily modified for the purpose, for experimental purposes and to support other programmes.
-Demand for the S-76 waned during the 2010s, newer helicopters such as the AgustaWestland AW139 proved to be stiff competition.
+Demand for the S-76 waned during the 2010s, as newer helicopters such as the AgustaWestland AW139 proved to be stiff competition.
 During March 2022, Sikorsky halted new orders for the S-76, but stated that it was looking at opportunities for future overseas manufacturing with foreign partners.

 Development

 The development of the S-76 commenced during the mid-1970s as the S-74.
 The S-74 was subsequently redesignated the S-76 in honor of the U.S. Bicentennial.
 The company had set the design goal of producing a medium helicopter suitable for corporate transportation and the oil drilling industry.
 Sikorsky's design work on the S-70 helicopter (which was selected for use by the United States Army as the UH-60 Black Hawk) was utilized in the development of the S-76, incorporating S-70 design technology in its rotor blades and rotor heads.
 It was the first Sikorsky helicopter designed purely for commercial rather than military use.
+Despite this, Sikorsky planned to design it to conform with either the relevant FAR or military standards, whichever was more stringent, with the goal being the production of a rugged civil helicopter which could be used "off-the-shelf" for military purposes.